frimancash-dev/gamehub-oss/README.md

 - Zero data going to the vendor or Chinese servers

 ### The Bad
-- My custom API server sees all your traffic (you have to trust me) or simply host it yourself
+- My custom API server sees all your traffic (you have to trust me) **or simply host it yourself** using the repos listed above
-- You won't get updates
+- You won't get updates from the vendor
 - Some features might break

 **Bottom line:** Only use this for personal privacy research.
+You can self-host all workers for complete privacy.
 Don't share the modded APK.

 ---